cilium/cilium/Documentation/gettingstarted/cassandra.rst

 We can do that with the following Cilium security policy.
 As with Cilium HTTP policies, we can write policies that identify pods by labels, and then limit the traffic in/out of this pod.
 In this case, we'll create a policy that identifies the tables that each client should be able to access, the actions that are allowed on those tables, and deny the rest.

 As an example, a policy could limit containers with label *app=empire-outpost* to only be able to insert entries into the table "attendance.daily_reports", but would block any attempt by a compromised outpost to read all attendance information or access other keyspaces.

 .. image:: images/cilium_cass_gsg_attack.png

-Here is the *CiliumNetworkPolicy* rule that limits access of pods with label *app=empire-outpost* to only consume on topic *empire-announce*:
+Here is the *CiliumNetworkPolicy* rule that limits access of pods with label *app=empire-outpost* to only insert records into "attendance.daily_reports":

 .. literalinclude:: ../../examples/kubernetes-cassandra/cass-sw-security-policy.yaml

 A *CiliumNetworkPolicy* contains a list of rules that define allowed requests, meaning that requests that do not match any rules are denied as invalid.

-The rule explicitly matches Cassandra connections destined to TCP 9042 on cass-server pods, and allows consume/produce actions on various topics of interest.
+The rule explicitly matches Cassandra connections destined to TCP 9042 on cass-server pods, and allows query actions like select/insert/update/delete only on a specified set of tables.
 The above rule applies to inbound (i.e., "ingress") connections to cass-server pods (as indicated by "app:cass-server" in the "endpointSelector" section).
-The rule will applies different rules based on whether the client pod has labels "app: empire-outpost" or "app: empire-hq" as indicated by the "fromEndpoints" section.
+The rule applies different rules based on whether the client pod has labels "app: empire-outpost" or "app: empire-hq" as indicated by the "fromEndpoints" section.

 The policy limits the *empire-outpost* pod to performing "select" queries on the "system" and "system_schema" keyspaces (required by cqlsh on startup) and "insert" queries to the "attendance.daily_records" table.

 The full policy adds another rule that allows all queries from the *empire-hq* pod.

 Apply this Cassandra-aware network security policy using ``kubectl`` in a new window: